 Beans and lentils

-Include dehydrating foods in your diet
+Incorporate diuretic foods into your diet

 Certain foods have natural diuretic properties and can help eliminate excess fluid: